-The Level 3 Award in Forest School First Aid consists of two mandatory units which must be achieved in order to achieve the qualification.
+The Level 3 Award in First Aid for Schools consists of one mandatory unit which must be achieved in order to achieve the qualification.
 There are no optional units.

 Whilst learners often study and learn at different rates, the estimated study time for each unit is: